 This review first appeared in the Christian Research Journal, volume 29, number 4 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Richard Dawkins is professor of the Public Understanding of Science at Oxford University.
 He is best known for a series of books that popularize and defend an orthodox Darwinian view of the origin and diversity of life, including The Selfish Gene (1976) and The Blind Watchmaker (1986).
 An outspoken atheist, Dawkins gained notoriety as “Darwin’s Rottweiler” for declaring the critics of evolution “ignorant, stupid or insane.”1 Dawkins is also a gifted communicator, however, whose books reach out to nonscientists by avoiding technicalities and employing literary themes.
 In The Ancestor’s Tale, Dawkins adapts the literary structure of Geoffrey Chaucer’s Canterbury Tales.
 Chaucer used a geographical pilgrimage (from London to Canterbury Cathedral) as a clever device to reveal the diversity of English life and to satirize its foibles.
 Dawkins similarly uses a pilgrimage back in time to survey the diversity of all life from a Darwinian perspective, starting with present-day humans and ending with the beginning of life, allowing each branch in the tree of life to tell its “tale.”
 In the process, Dawkins satirizes the religious view that there is something special about human beings, since Darwinian evolution had no goal of producing humans and ours is only one of many pilgrimages.